apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 - Notice that the new icon appears in the flow.
 Again, click the icon to select the newly added policy
 ![15_select_assign_msg](./images/15_select_assign_msg.png)

-- copy-paste the follwing code in the center-lower panel:
+- copy-paste the following code in the center-lower panel:
     ```xml
     <AssignMessage name="Set-Query-Parameters">
       <DisplayName>Set Query Parameters</DisplayName>